“National Parks are the areas that are set by the government to conserve the natural environment.”

 - The Great Himalayan National Park in Himachal Pradesh

-All these national parks define the homes for all the wildlife because of optimum environmental conditions with proper upbringing and breeding.
+All these national parks are an abode to a large number of wild animals because of the optimum environmental conditions with proper upbringing and breeding facilities.

 To make a better and rewarding wildlife experience to the tourists, these destinations are made much more extensive by the Wildlife Authority of India thus making them as better-known tourist spots having major attractions.
 There is also a provision of various kinds of accommodations such as resorts, hotels, lodges coming in close vicinity.